Russell-Waterhouse/blog/content/post/systems_lang.md

 So for that reason, I'm choosing Rust.

-This isn't a committment like a marriage.
+This isn't a commitment like a marriage.
 I may decide at any point that Rust isn't what I want.
 I may go back and choose C or C++, or Zig might declare a 1.0 release and I might switch to that.